lanye74/lumberjack/README.md

 - switch to svelte 5
 - add a page-by-page log input ui
 - do more server calls on client-side maybe
+- make it more PWA-y

 ### at some point really soon
 - please make error handling way better
+- like it's not even funny how bad it is